 What is an Appeal?

-In Canada, any person convicted (found guilty) of a crime may apply to have a higher court take another look at the decision.
-This process is called an appeal.
+In Canada, any person convicted of a crime may apply to have their conviction reviewed.
 Several courts can deal with a criminal appeal, depending on the nature of that appeal, however for more serious offences like murder, appeals are brought to the Court of Appeal for Ontario, which normally sits at Osgoode Hall in Toronto.
-An appealing party is known as an “appellant” while the party responding to the appeal is the “respondent”.
+An appellant is the party who starts an appeal, and a respondent is the other party.

 How does the Appeal Process work?

-The trial judge will look to see if there were any significant errors made during the trial or anything which was overlooked.
+The trial judge will look at the trial to see if there were any significant errors.
 They may also look at the events of the trial and consider whether the evidence presented was sufficient to convict the defendant.

 The appeal of a sentence: If the defendant wishes to have their sentence appealed, the appeal court will consider whether the sentence is appropriate, considering different sentencing principals such as: